← Back

 Product GTM · 18 launches in 21 months.
 Cadence, not project.

-Five launches in this case were voice-AI or agent products: AI Voice Agent (Nov 2024), AIVA Actions (Apr 2025), AI SDR (Sep 2025, #18 Product of the Day), Outbound AI Voice Agent (Jan 2026), and the Holiday Agent in prep.
-The pattern below transfers to any agent-product company.
-The numbers above are JustCall's.
-The shape is portable.
+Five of the 18 launches were voice or agent products: AI Voice Agent (Nov 2024), AIVA Actions (Jul 2025), AI SDR (Sep 2025, #18 Product of the Day), Outbound AI Voice Agent (Jan 2026), and a Holiday Agent in prep.
+The pattern transfers.
+The numbers are JustCall's, the shape is portable.

-Pattern: launch the agent against the highest-anxiety buyer concern (compliance, hallucination, "will it sound human"), not the highest-novelty feature.
+Launch the agent against the highest-anxiety buyer concern (compliance, hallucination, will it sound human) before the highest-novelty feature.
 Position the workflow it removes, not the AI it adds.
-Ship the legal disclosure into the hero copy so the buyer's first read is "consent, not magic."
+Put the legal disclosure into the hero copy so the buyer's first read is consent, not magic.
 Track adoption per workflow, not per seat.

 What it was

-One PMM seat.
-Two Tier 1 engines (Sales Dialer and AIVA).
-A monthly report tempo the rest of marketing, sales, and CS calibrated against.
-The brief was simple.
-Do not let launches become events.
-Make them a cadence the org can plan around.
+One PMM seat against two Tier 1 engines (Sales Dialer and AIVA), with marketing, sales, and CS calibrating against the monthly report tempo.
+The brief: stop letting launches be events.
+Make them a cadence the rest of the org could plan around.

 The diff

-Before: launches that shipped when the product team was ready and produced a hellobar plus a blog post.
+Before: launches shipped when the product team was ready, produced a hellobar and a blog post, then evaporated.
 No flight pattern.
-No downstream CRO read.
+No downstream CRO read three months later.

 After: a one-month flight pattern.
 MRD, LP, one-pager in month one.
 Launch assets and enablement in month two.
-A measured CRO or revenue number in the quarter after.
-The Sales Dialer relaunch (Sep–Oct 2024), AIVA Actions (Jul 2025), and AI SDR Product Hunt (Oct–Nov 2025) all follow the same shape.
+A measured CRO or revenue read the quarter after.
+Sales Dialer relaunch (Sep-Oct 2024), AIVA Actions (Jul 2025), AI SDR Product Hunt (Oct-Nov 2025) all followed it.

 What I actually did